gBuilder: A Scalable Knowledge Graph Construction System for Unstructured Corpus: Preliminary Related Work

 \Paragraph{Named Entity Recognition (NER)} aims to extract mentions of rigid designators from text belonging to pre-defined semantic types such as Person, Location, Organization \cite{nadeau2007survey, li2020survey}.
 The entity is the essential node in the knowledge graph, and the quality of entity extraction (precision and recall) greatly impacts the quality of follow-up tasks for knowledge acquisition.

-\Paragraph{Relation Extraction (RE)} refers to extract the relationship for entity pairs.
-In the pre-defined schema scenario, it is usually treated as a classification task to predict the relation category according to evidence text containing mentions of the entity pair \cite{kumar2017survey}.
-The triples constituted by relations are the fundamental instance in the knowledge graph, and the performance of RE is directly related to the accuracy of edges and connectivity of the knowledge graph.
+\Paragraph{Relation Extraction (RE)} refers to identify the relationship for entity pairs.
+In the pre-defined schema scenario, it is usually treated as a classification task to predict the relation category according to evidence text containing mentions of the entity pair~\cite{kumar2017survey}.
+The triples constituted by relations are the fundamental instance in the knowledge graph, and the performance of RE is directly related to the accuracy of edges and connectivity of the knowledge graph~\cite{10.1145/3583780.3615178}.

 \Paragraph{Jointly Extraction (JE)} is an emerging IE approach in recent years, and it aims to detect entity pairs jointly along with their relations by a single model.
 JE is treated as a supervised learning task based on structured annotation, and it usually gains better performance on specific datasets due to more supervisory signals, and JE eliminates cascading errors in the NER-RE pipeline utilizing the superiority of the joint monomer model \cite{wei2019novel, soares2019matching}.
-In IE for KGC, there is a trade-off between JE's high performance and its expensive annotation cost and rigid output structure.
+In IE for KGC, there is a trade-off between JE's high performance and its expensive annotation cost and rigid output structure~\cite{sun2019distantly}.

-\Paragraph{Attribute Extraction (AE)} is a task to identify the literal attribute and the corresponding attribute value for a specific entity from unstructured text.
-AE can be divided into attribute value extraction and attribute extraction \cite{zhang2021semi}.
+\Paragraph{Attribute Extraction (AE)} is a task to extract the literal attribute and the corresponding attribute value for a specific entity from unstructured text.
+AE can be divided into attribute value extraction and name-value joint attribute extraction~\cite{zhang2021semi, li-etal-2023-attgen}.
 The former can be solved by the regex matching or the neural network similar to NER, and the latter can be solved simultaneously with RE and JE \cite{wei2019novel}, or designed heuristic rule \cite{vandic2012faceted, more2016attribute}.

 As illustrated in \Figure \ref{fig:kgc-exp}, the above IE models work cooperatively to accomplish their respective duties, and structured knowledge can be extracted from unstructured text.